cs0320-s25/term-project-kim-milford-mccormack/README.md

 API testing was done via browser, from which we saved numerous jsons to use as mock data.
 The mock data was used for further testing, especially once we integrated the frontend, to avoid spamming API calls.

+## Accessibility
+Our project conforms to the "A" standard of the W3C Web Content Accessibility Guidelines.
+This includes text alternatives, keyboard functionality, meaningful sequencing of content, clear page titles, and non color-reliant ways to convey information.

 ## How To
 1. Make sure you have the proper packages installed.
 Navigate to the frontend and run `npm install next react react-dom`, `npm install firebase`, and `npm install @clerk/nextjs` if needed.
 2. In the backend, start `Server`.